metosin/cloud-busting/aws/README.md

 ### Resource naming

-Resources are named in a named in a way that allows multiple instances to co-exist in the same AWS account.
+Resources are named in a way that allows multiple instances to co-exist in the same AWS account.
 A Terraform variable `prefix` is used to store a prefix for the resource name.
 Workspaces are also used for naming, but this is elaborated a bit later in the workspaces section.

 Before running Terraform in a shell, assign a value to the `prefix` variable via [TF_VAR_name](https://www.terraform.io/docs/commands/environment-variables.html#tf_var_name) convention: